|TOTAL||133||30||11||.796||5 UAAs||8 NCAAs|

 Conlon guided the Bears to the national championship game before falling to No. 1-ranked and defending national champion Messiah College, 1-0, on Dec.
 5, in San Antonio, Texas.
 Washington University tied a school record with a 17-4-3 overall record, and won their fourth-straight University Athletic Association (UAA) championship.

 He led WashU to a school-record 18-5 mark and an appearance in the NCAA Elite 8 in 2011, and then posted a school-record 19-2-1 mark in 2012 and a second-consecutive trip to the Elite 8.

 The Bears posted a school-record 20-1-1 mark in 2013, advancing to their third-straight Elite 8 and won their second-straight UAA Championship with a perfect 7-0 mark.
 WashU had a 14-game winning streak, second longest in school history, and outscored its opponents 78-8.
 Conlon and his staff was also named the UAA Coaching Staff of the Year for the first time in his career, and he was also named the NSCAA Central Region Coach of the Year for the second-straight season.

-In seven seasons on the Danforth Campus, Conlon has guided Washington University to 113-28-11(.780) overall record, four UAA championships and seven trips to the NCAA Tournament.
+In eight seasons on the Danforth Campus, Conlon has guided Washington University to 133-30-11 (.796) overall record, five UAA championships and eight trips to the NCAA Tournament.

 He has mentored six student-athletes to eight All-America awards, including two-time NSCAA All-American and 2014 D3soccer.com Midfielder of the Year Lillie Toaspern.